 SIOUX FALLS, South Dakota — South Dakota Democratic lawmakers are calling on a legislative committee to issue subpoenas for Gov. Dennis Daugaard, former Gov. Mike Rounds and others involved in the state's program that administered an investment-for-green-card program.

-The state's top prosecutor, Marty Jackley, briefed members of the Government Operations and Audit Committee of the Legislature in Pierre on his investigation into potential financial misconduct at the Governor's Office of Economic Development.
+Lawmakers on Tuesday said the Government Operations and Audit Committee should issue the subpoenas to seek answers regarding allegations of financial misconduct at the Governor's Office of Economic Development.

-The draft complaint, which Jackley provided to reporters, would have charged Benda with three alternate felony counts alleging he illegally obtained $550,000 in economic development money intended for the Northern Beef Packers plant: aggravated grand theft by embezzlement, aggravated theft by deception and aggravated theft by threat.
-The second felony count would have charged him with grand theft for double-billing the state $5,559.80 for three flights to China and Las Vegas.
+A draft of the complaint against Benda showed that Jackley would have charged Benda with three alternate felony counts alleging he illegally obtained $550,000 in economic development money intended for the Northern Beef Packers plant and double-billing the state $5,559.80 for three flights to China and Las Vegas.